yujiawang4/Final_Project/README.md

 ### Simulation's variables of uncertainty:

 1. Customer eating time
-    - Normal distribution (30, 5^2)
+    - Normal distribution (30, 5^2) for 2 customers
+    - Normal distribution (40, 5^2) for 4 customers
+    - Normal distribution (60, 5^2) for 8 customers
 2. The visiting frequency of customer groups for one night
-    - Triangle distribution
+    - Triangular distribution

 ### Hypothesis before running the simulation:

-The average number of customer groups for one night is 350.
+1. The average number of customer groups for one night is 300.
-The opening hour is 5pm to 8pm.
+2. The opening hour is 5pm to 9pm.
-The restaurant has:
+3. The restaurant has:
-20 tables of size 2 for 1 to 2 customers; 15 tables of size 4 for 3 to 4 customers; 3 tables of size 8 for 5 to 8 customers.
+  - 25 tables of size 2 for 1 to 2 customers;
+  - 27 tables of size 4 for 3 to 4 customers;
+  - 5 tables of size 8 for 5 to 8 customers.

-The possibilities of customer groups going to restaurant: 1 to 2 customers group: 50%; 3 to 4 customers group: 40%; 5 to 8 customers group: 10%.
+4. The possibilities of customer groups going to restaurant:
+  - 1 to 2 customers group: 50%;
+  - 3 to 4 customers group: 45%;
+  - 5 to 8 customers group: 5%.
+5. We assume a group of customers as one unit.

-We assume the simulation running 100 times which can be revised in the code
+6. We assume the simulation running 1000 times which can be revised in the code.

 ## Analytical Summary of your findings:
 1. It takes the longest waiting time around 7pm.
-2. Since we assume the average number of customer groups for one night is 350, which is a large number, it will results in the longer waiting time.
-Thus we may change this number in the processing.
+2. Since we assume the average number of customer groups for one night is 300, which is a large number, it will results in the longer waiting time.

 ## Instructions on how to use the program:

 User input:
 1. input the arriving time, for example 5:30, 7:00
 2. input the table size you need
+Output:
 The system will output the average waiting time

 ## Sources Used: